Overnight Camp Programs

 The Tikvah Program is a six-week program for teens with developmental disabilities, ages 12-21.
 The program provides recreational, social, and educational experiences for campers.
 Campers in the Tikvah program enjoy swimming, hiking, sports, and arts and crafts, and also attend daily services, study Hebrew, and learn Jewish customs.
 Each camper is integrated into the ongoing activities of the camp according to his or her abilities.
 The program includes a vocational education component for young adults ages 18-21.

-Ramah Darom’s Vocational Training Program is designed for participants of post-high school age and will include job placements within camp.
-Participants will receive coaching in areas of employment, life skills, and relationship development.
+Ramah Darom’s Vocational Training Program is designed for participants of post-high school age and includes job placements within camp.
+Participants receive coaching in areas of employment, life skills, and relationship development.
 Placements take into account participants’ ability level, stamina, and vocational interests.
 Work placements include the following areas: early childhood, farming, dining hall, kitchen, infirmary, administrative/office, maintenance, mailroom, canteen, sports, and art center.
 In addition, participants are guided in developing meaningful projects based upon their interests and creativity.
 Participants are valued members of Ramah Darom, enjoying all aspects of our Jewish community.

 Camp Yofi at Camp Ramah Darom is a nationally acclaimed program for Jewish families with children with autism spectrum disorders between the ages of 6 and 13.
 Single parents, grandparents, and siblings are invited to attend, and all Jewish families are welcome.
 The program is held at Ramah Darom’s Kaplan Mitchell Retreat & Conference Center, a 122-acre facility in the foothills of the Blue Ridge Mountains.